cloudogu/gitops-talks/2022-11-continuous-lifecycle/docs/slides/05-challenges.md

 * How to realize local dev env?
 * How to delete resources?
 * How to structure repos and folders?
-* How to realize staging?
+* How to realize different stages/environments?
 * Role of CI server?
 * ...